M66B/FairEmail/docs/FAQ-ar-rYE.md

 The warning *No server found at ...* means that there was no email server registered at the indicated domain name.
 Replying to the message might not be possible and might result in an error.
 This could indicate a falsified email address and/or spam.

-The error *...
-ParseException ...* means that there is a problem with a received message, likely caused by a bug in the sending software.
+Authentication failed ...
+ParseException ...</em> means that there is a problem with a received message, likely caused by a bug in the sending software.
 FairEmail will workaround this is in most cases, so this message can mostly be considered as a warning instead of an error.

-The error *...SendFailedException...* means that there was a problem while sending a message.
+The error *...
+SendFailedException...* means that there was a problem while sending a message.
 The error will almost always include a reason.
 Common reasons are that the message was too big or that one or more recipient addresses were invalid.

 The warning *Message too large to fit into the available memory* means that the message was larger than 10 MiB.
 Even if your device has plenty of storage space Android provides limited working memory to apps, which limits the size of messages that can be handled.